woke999/Slurp-Juice-/README.md

 3. For C# developers, the code base is mostly very clean, use classes for most things to keep the main source file very short and readable

 # Contributing
-You can make a pull request on this repository, or you can join our [discord](https://discord.gg/K8VQZutWkA) to contribute in the coding channels
+Feel free to make a[Pull Request](https://github.com/graalpurity/Slurp-Juice-/pulls) or you can join our [discord](https://discord.gg/K8VQZutWkA) to contribute in the coding channels

 # Discord
 Our [discord](https://discord.gg/K8VQZutWkA) is for people who want to contribute, want to exploit together, or just want to have fun in a community with others like them

-# Contributions
-1. Feel free to make a[Pull Request](https://github.com/graalpurity/Slurp-Juice-/pulls)

 # Downlods
 * Download the source, open it in Visual Studio and build the project